agaase/major-studio-1/undp/README.md

  How does Conflict affect Inequality in Africa?

- Countries in Africa have gone through a number of conflicts ever since their independence from colonial rule.
-Violence due  to conflicts not only results in deaths and destruction of property but a greater collateral damage leading to a complete breakdown of society.
-With this visualization we try to understand how society suffers because of conflict violence in terms of inequality.
-We do that by analysing how different drivers of inequality like primary education enrollment, deaths due to disease are affected by conflict violence for different countries in Africa over time.
+Countries in Africa have gone through a number of conflicts since their independence from colonial rule.
+Violence due  to conflicts not only results in deaths and destruction of property, but a greater collateral damage leading to a complete breakdown of society.
+With this visualization, we try to understand different drivers of societal inequality due to conflict violence.

 #### Research Question
  I am studying the nature of ethnic conflicts in sub-saharan africa because I want to find out what are the different types of conflicts and what causes them in order to understand how the nature of conflicts hamper the growth and inequality of a country or in this case the whole SSA.
 I am using variables related to conflicts such as type of conflict, duration and intensity.
 My visualization is based on [Uppsala Conflict Data Program] (http://ucdp.uu.se/) data.